RoyExtraCode/royextracode/README.md

 RoyExtraCode.Com
 ============

-The persoanl porfolio of Roy Allen.
+The personal porfolio of Roy Allen.

 Features